MUSIC PROJECT: MAHLER AND MUSICAL MEANING - 2021/2

 Module code: MUS2060

 This module is one of six project-based learning modules within the Music degree programme.
 Project-based modules focus on learning in the context of musical practice, based on a professional model of project implementation to realise concerts, compositions and arrangements, conference events, recordings and publications.
-Project modules will develop a coordinated and managed group activity based on the project theme, normally a large-scale performance or musical outcome, a music creation project with associated conference/performance/material outcomes and documentation.
+Project modules will develop a coordinated and managed group activity based on the project theme, such as a large-scale performance or musical outcome, a music creation project with associated conference/performance/material outcomes and documentation.
 This module is a cross-year, group project in which students can pursue their own specialism by agreement with the module convener, in the context of a large, coordinated group enterprise.

 Two project module themes will be available in each academic year, each theme will only occur once for each student cohort.
 Themes have included and will be drawn from: